Rap-ID/Rap-ID/README.md

 It's based on communication between PC and mobile phones, taking the phone as a hardware token and ICCID as a media of real-name identity.

 Rap-ID stands for `Rapid Automatic Procto - IDentity`.
+You may pronounce it as `rap-ID`.

 Document
 -----